lhovon/how2sde/README.md

-# Coding
+# Programming Languages

+## Langugages 101

+At the lowest level, CPUs understand electrical signals which are the [physical representation](https://www.quora.com/What-actually-converts-machine-code-or-binary-code-to-an-electric-signal) of binary digits (high/low voltage for 1/0), specific patterns of parallel binary digits invokes circuitry defining operations like loading data (also electrical signals representing bits representing data).
+The set of operations the CPU can execute defines its [instruction set architecture (ISA)](https://en.wikipedia.org/wiki/Instruction_set_architecture) (hilariously referred to as abstract and the CPU as the implementation in the linked wiki article), and a listing of binary instructions is called [machine code](https://en.wikipedia.org/wiki/Machine_code).
+Common ISAs today are [x86](https://en.wikipedia.org/wiki/X86) and [ARM64](https://en.wikipedia.org/wiki/AArch64).
+[Assembly language](https://en.wikipedia.org/wiki/Assembly_language), is a (slightly more human readable) representation of the machine code, where instruction codes (opcodes) are replaced by keywords (e.g. load, store, jump) and the possibilty of using symbolic labels.
+A lot of early coding was done in assembly, and today still, if you specialize in reverse engineering malware, cracking software or working on core (to the operation of the modern world) software like [FFmpeg](https://twitter.com/FFmpeg/status/1762632400255742353) you might spend a lot of time reading and/or writing assembly.

+"High-level" (it's all relative) programming languages like [Fortran](https://en.wikipedia.org/wiki/Fortran) and C were then invented throughout the 20th century to facilitate computer programming.
+[Programming languages](https://en.wikipedia.org/wiki/Programming_language) are also abstract constructs defining a syntax and semantics to write computer programs, hence languages also need implementations, which will take care of converting it to machine code so the CPU can execute it.
+Langugage implementations are [compilers or interpreters](https://stackoverflow.com/questions/6889747/is-python-interpreted-or-compiled-or-both) and sometimes a runtime environment (like the JVM, or .NET runtime).

+Languages come in different flavors such as [imperative, declarative](https://en.wikipedia.org/wiki/Programming_paradigm), [functional](https://en.wikipedia.org/wiki/Functional_programming) (apparently a subcategory of declarative programming, TIL).
+Another axis of comparison is if a language is statically typed (the implementation checks BEFORE running, so at compile time, that all functions are called on the appropriate data types avoiding a lot of type errors at runtime) or [dynamically typed](https://stackoverflow.com/questions/1517582/what-is-the-difference-between-statically-typed-and-dynamically-typed-languages) (e.g. Python where nothing will stop you from running a completely non-sensical program like `a = "main" / 56` and will instead throw a type error when running).

+To learn more about programming languages, you should study compilers and interpreters.
+One of the practice projects below is actually following the [Crafting Interpreters book](https://www.craftinginterpreters.com/).

 ## Languages to learn

+Which language to learn depends mostly on the specific type of work you are doing as there tends to be favorites in different subfields.
+The favorite is mostly historical fact and maintained by the presence of a large ecosystem of libraries making the use of another langugage less convenient.

 I would recommend learning Java and Python.
 They are consistently at the top of the [most used and requested programming languages](https://spectrum.ieee.org/the-top-programming-languages-2023) and are not going anywhere.
 They provide a good diversity of languages as Java is statically typed, compiled, object-oriented language while Python is interpreted and dynamically typed (and also object-oriented).
-Java is widely used in entreprise and big tech as it is highly portable (because it targets the JVM which is supported on many target systems) and everybody kinda knows it.
+Java is widely used in entreprise and big tech as it is highly portable (because it targets the JVM which is supported on many target systems) and its relatively standardized C-like syntax means all programmers can read and write it.
 Python is widely used for scripting tasks, web development backend, data science and ML and is known to be more user firendly though the dynamic typing makes it harder to work on large codebases.

-Nowadays, you have other JVM-languages which target the JVM, and can use it's wide ecosystem but are more ergonomic or implement different programming styles - see Scala and Kotlin.

-You can probably get away with learning just Python nowadays, but most jobs will want a Java equivalent (it could be C# which is microsoft's version of Java - targets the .NET runtime (JVM))
+## Java

+Java, the [ubiquitous](https://skeptics.stackexchange.com/questions/9870/do-3-billion-devices-run-java) langugage that developers [love to hate](https://www.reddit.com/r/programming/comments/9dzpu/ask_reddit_why_does_everyone_hate_java/) is a staple of entreprise software development for various reasons including its [good performance](https://stackoverflow.blog/2021/02/22/choosing-java-instead-of-c-for-low-latency-systems/), [static type checking](https://en.wikipedia.org/wiki/Type_system#:~:text=Static%20type%20checking%20is%20the,properties%20for%20all%20possible%20inputs.), portability and large ecosystem.
+I found this [short video](https://www.youtube.com/watch?v=Ibjm2KHfymo) to give a nice high-level overview.

+Something to know about Java is that it compiles to Java "bytecode" which runs on the Java Virtual Machine (JVM) instead of the OS itself (like a C program would).
+This is the source of its portability as you don't need to recompile Java bytecode between different platforms (e.g. Windows vs Linux) as long as both can run the JVM.
+Note that the JVM itself has to be compiled for each platform though.
+There are other languages which compile to the JVM, like [Kotlin](https://kotlinlang.org/docs/getting-started.html) and Scala, which offer more "flexible" languages compared to Java's rigid verbose writing style.
+These other JVM language are able to interoperate with the Java ecosystem since they share the same platform.
+Note that Java (and mostly Kotlin nowadays) are the languages of Android development should that interest you.

+There are many versions of Java, old ones are confusingly referred to as e.g. Java 8, but are really version 1.8 when you download the JDK.
+We're up to version 21 now.

+A similar programming language is C# by Microsoft, it's also object-oriented, statically typed, also targets a virtual machine (the .NET runtime) which also has supports other languages like F#.
+It's used a lot in Europe apparently, as well as to code in Unity and it is well loved by it's users.

+### Setting up a Java dev environment

+The best IDE for Java is [Jetbrains IntelliJ IDEA](https://www.jetbrains.com/idea/download/).
+If you still have access to a university email, you can get the Ultimate version for free ,else get the Community edition.
+Then you will need a Java SDK (Software Development Kit), you most likely already have one on your machine, otherwise I believe you can download some directly from IntelliJ.
+If not, you can find some links [here](https://www.jetbrains.com/help/idea/sdk.html#jdk).
+The JDK comes with the JRE (Java Runtime Environment - which is the JVM as far as I understand it) and a Java compiler (`javac`).

+### Learning Java

+At a very high-level, [this video](https://www.youtube.com/watch?v=TE3LyYW-AHQ) lays an overall map of the land for entreprise Java, that can be referred to as you progress.
+It'd be nice to at least google each of the items in this map (though not now).
+The database related stuff will also be covered in another section of this guide.

+To start, go through the [official tutorials](https://docs.oracle.com/javase/tutorial/).
+Do the whole "Trails Covering the Basics" section.
+Yes it will be a bit boring but it will give you the basics of programming (in Java but also generally in imperative OO languages) as well as refer to OS concepts like file APIs and concurrency, and cover some of the most important data structures, like lists (arrays) and maps.

+Then, you should find some simple project tutorials to follow along.
+All found starting [here](https://www.reddit.com/r/learnprogramming/wiki/faq/#wiki_where_can_i_find_practice_exercises_and_project_ideas.3F).

+- Writing a [simple HTTP server](https://javarevisited.blogspot.com/2015/06/how-to-create-http-server-in-java-serversocket-example.html) - bonus of learning about networking APIs and the internet.
+- Writing [a simple web server using the Spring MVC framework](https://spring.io/guides/gs/serving-web-content).
+Spring is a widely used web application framework.
+[MVC (Model-View-Controller)](https://developer.mozilla.org/en-US/docs/Glossary/MVC) is a common web app design pattern (code organization method) where Models define the data received and sent to clients, Views define how the Models are shown to clients (in web, the views are web page [templates](https://www.baeldung.com/spring-template-engines) - which are rendered with the Model's values to give the final result shown in the browser) and Controllers define the various endpoints, handle requests and implement the business logic.
+- Now [interact with a MySQL database](https://spring.io/guides/gs/accessing-data-mysql).
+Instead of writing raw SQL queries, web app developers will often use ORMs (Object Relational Mappers) which are libraries directly linking java objects to database records.
+So you only operate on objects and the changes get persisted (saved) to the DB.
+ORMs are frequently criticized for leading to suboptimal SQL however, and having ORMs is not an excuse to not learn SQL - it is extremely useful to know.
+- MORE SPRING - learn what a REST API is: https://spring.io/guides/gs/rest-service.
+It is just an API using HTTP verbs like GET, POST, UPDATE - often used in to communicate with both clients and between services.

+Adavanced Projects:
+- Read and follow along the [Crafting Interpreters book](https://www.craftinginterpreters.com/contents.html).
+You will learn a ton about data structures and programming languages this way, and it's much more interesting than Spring webapps.
+HIGHLY RECOMMEND - taking a compilers course if often a defining moment in a CS degree where a lot of stuff clicks.

+Other projects:
+- [These projects](https://aosabook.org/en/index.html) also seem interesting.
+They are implemented in Python so the exercise would be to translate the code to Java.
+It might make you appreciate the differences between the two.

+Additional:

-JVM vs JDK vs JRE: https://stackoverflow.com/questions/11547458/what-is-the-difference-between-jvm-jdk-jre-openjdk
+- JVM vs JDK vs JRE: https://stackoverflow.com/questions/11547458/what-is-the-difference-between-jvm-jdk-jre-openjdk

-What is the JVM?
-What is an interpreter?

-Languages are interpreted or compiled (simplification - look into JIT compilation).
-Langugages need to be implemented (you could say there are abstractions as well I guess!!)- for an interpreted langugage the implementation is an interpreter, for a compiled langugage it is a compiler.
-These implementations can be written in other languages, or the langugages themselves (weird but true).

-Concurrency - running things in parrallel
-- python multiprocessing
-- threads API java

-Recursion?

-LANGUAGES
-- Compiled vs Interpreted
-- Static vs dynamic typing
-- type systems why its useful
-- variable scope - private, package private
-- packages, imports, build systems, dependency management
-- libraries
-- frameworks - maybe Spring?
-Django
+- Deep dive on Java build systems (Maven and Gradle): https://news.ycombinator.com/item?id=38875318

+## Python

+Python is similar to Java because it is also object-oriented but is generally considered more of a 'scripting' language due to its dynamic typing and more interpreted nature (it's actually also (Just-in-Time) compiled to bytecode and runs in a VM but that is a detail).
+Coming from Java, you might appreciate its ergonomics and its relative ease of writing, in a styler sometimes closer to english.
+It also has its quirks however, e.g. the program entrypoint being just as cryptic as Java (`if __name__ == '__main__':`).

+It has some cool features like [list comprehensions](https://realpython.com/list-comprehension-python/).

+### Setup a python dev environment.

+Easy, you should already have python installed.
+I like to use VSCode for python development, you could also use PyCharm (also from Jetbrains) but I find it clunky. `pip` is the default package manager and you will often use it to install librairies.

 WRITING CODE